mdn/content/files/en-us/web/http/csp/index.md

 ## Testing your policy

 To ease deployment, CSP can be deployed in report-only mode.
-The policy is not enforced, but any violations are reported to a provided URI.
+The policy is not enforced, but any violations are sent to the reporting endpoint specified in the policy.
 Additionally, a report-only header can be used to test a future revision to a policy without actually deploying it.

 You can use the {{HTTPHeader("Content-Security-Policy-Report-Only")}} HTTP header to specify your policy, like this: